Looking for an easy way to write memorable melodies?

 There are three different styles of melodies that are largely found in electronically made music.

-- Motif based melodies: melodies that consist of a repeated idea that can be slightly altered within the key or scale they are played.
+- Melodies that consist of a repeated idea that can be slightly altered within the key or scale they are played.
 These melodies usually consist of each note being played after one and other and are made of varying notes in a particular scale.

-- Chord progression melodies: melodies that are played as your chords are played.
+- Melodies that are played as your chords are played.
 Generally they consist of the top note in your chords.
 Because… as we learned above, melodies are monophonic (single noted).

 Now we know the fundamentals & how many different types of melodies there are, we can start to get to the fun bit!